support@organicsbestshop.com

 Kendamil Ready to Feed: Non-GMO RTF Formula

-Kendamil Ready-to-Feed Formula Stages Include:
+Kendamil Formula Ready-to-Feed Stages Include:

 • Kendamil Ready-to-Feed Stage 1 - This newborn ready-to-feed formula can be used as a complete source of nutrition until 6 months of age.
 You may exclusively bottle-feed your baby with this milk or use it as a complement to breastfeeding.